 - For inclusivity purposes, please add the following statement to you marketing materials: "Please email (insert your organization email here) or call (insert your phone number here) if you anticipate any barriers to your access, participation, transportation to, or inclusion in this event."

 Stetson University's social media policies are designed to provide information about the use of social media in an official capacity by departments, offices, programs, organizations and the individuals representing them.
 These policies apply to all Stetson University faculty, staff and students who engage in social media for Stetson University-related purposes and are formulated to help account holders develop an effective social media presence.

 Social media is defined as forms of electronic communication through which users create online communities to share information, ideas and personal messages.
 Social media uses web-based and mobile technology and allows users to transform their communications into interactive experiences.

-Examples includes, but is not limited to, networks and sites such as Facebook, YouTube, Twitter, Instagram, Pinterest, Flickr, Tumblr and other online media accessible to both internal and external audiences.
+Examples includes, but are not limited to, networks and sites such as: Facebook, YouTube, Twitter, Instagram, Pinterest, Flickr, Tumblr and other online media accessible to both internal and external audiences.
 The different social media sites/tools are known as platforms.
 For example, Twitter is a microblogging platform, Facebook is a social networking platform, and YouTube is a video sharing platform.